AstarNetwork/astar-docs/docs/use/how-to-guides/layer-1/governance/subsquare_guide.md

 :::
 ## 2. Subsquare for Onchain Governance

-[**Subsquare**](https://astar.subsquare.io/) serves as the primary governance platform for Astar Network, providing a comprehensive and user-friendly interface that makes onchain governance participation accessible to all community members regardless of their technical expertise.
-The platform represents the cornerstone of Astar's democratic decision-making process, offering a sophisticated yet intuitive environment where ASTR token holders can actively shape the network's future.
+[**Subsquare**](https://astar.subsquare.io/) is the primary governance platform for Astar Network.
+It lets ASTR token holders view proposals, participate in discussions, cast votes, and track governance decisions from submission to execution.

 Through **Subsquare**, you can: